[Fix] The application was unable to start correctly (0xc0000005)

 Accessing the Exclusions menu of Windows Security

-12. Make sure to specify the application’s folder with which the issue is occurring and exit out of this window after saving your changes
+12. Make sure to specify the folder of the application experiencing the issue, and exit this window after saving your changes.

 13. Check and see if doing so has fixed the error message.

-If you are getting this error while trying to launch Firefox, it might be occurring because the applications haven’t been installed properly on your computer.
-Therefore, in this step, we will be launching the app management window and uninstalling Firefox after which we will reinstall it completely by downloading it from the Firefox website.
-For that:
+If you are receiving this error while trying to launch Firefox, it may be occurring because the application has not been installed properly on your computer.
+Therefore, in this step, we will launch the app management window, uninstall Firefox, and then reinstall it completely by downloading it from the Firefox website.
+To do this:

 1. Press “Windows” + “R” to open the Run prompt.

-2. Type in “appwiz.cpl” and press “Enter” to open the app management window.
+2. Type “appwiz.cpl” and press “Enter” to open the app management window.

 Typing in “appwiz.cpl” in the Run prompt